Pennsylvania Route 152: PA 152 Alternate Truck

+Horsham

+Pennsylvania Route 152 Alternate Truck is a truck route bypassing a weight-restricted bridge over Park Creek in Horsham Township, on which trucks over 30 tons and combination loads over 40 tons are prohibited.
+The route followed PA 463 and Norristown Road from Prospectville to Maple Glen in Montgomery County.
+The route was established in 2025.

+Cheltenham

 Pennsylvania Route 152 Alternate Truck was a truck route bypassing a weight-restricted bridge over SEPTA's Lansdale/Doylestown Line in Cheltenham Township, on which trucks over 15 tons and combination loads over 20 tons are prohibited.
 The route followed PA 309 and Norristown Road from Cheltenham to Maple Glen in Montgomery County.
 The route was established in 2019, but it was deleted in 2022 following a bridge repair.